ambient-innovation/ambient-toolbox/docs/features/mixins.md

 # Mixins

-## BleacherMixin
+## HTML sanitation

 ### Motivation

 Sometimes it is necessary to allow the user to write HTML and save this in the database.
-Unfortunately this creates the possibility to insert malicious content.
-A package called [bleach](https://pypi.org/project/bleach) can help with this problem.
+A common examples are WYSIWYG editors.
+Unfortunately, this creates the possibility to insert malicious content and open your website to XSS attacks.

+A package called [nh3](https://pypi.org/project/nh3/) can help with this problem. nh3 is an Ammonia-based successor of "bleach", which got deprecated in 2023.

 Keep in mind that django templates will automatically escape all HTML and script code it renders.
 So if you want to allow the user to create custom HTML content, this content has to be marked as "safe" in the template.
-This will deactivate the escaping - and will render every evil piece of code the user inserted (intentionally or not).
+This will deactivate the escaping — and will render every evil piece of code the user inserted (intentionally or not).

-If you allow custom content to be rendered "safely", you should whitelist harmless HTML tags and attributes and remove all possible dangers - and as we are working with django, we want to define this security layer on a single point in the code to be sure that it won't be forgotten at any time.
+If you allow custom content to be rendered "safely", you should allow HTML tags and attributes and remove only possible dangers - and as we are working with Django, we want to define this security layer at a single point in the code to be sure that it won't be forgotten at any time.

 ### Model mixin